pkerpedjiev/gene-citation-counts/README.md

 # Calculating Gene Citation Counts using NCBI's databases

+**This is no longer maintained, try at your own risk.
+See [this comment](https://github.com/pkerpedjiev/gene-citation-counts/issues/6#issuecomment-692344645) for a link to similar data at the NCBI**

 To get an idea of how citation counts have changed over the years, we need a list of which citations were published when.
 This script queries Entrez gene for citation lists for each day.